The Children’s Library

 instruments, & more!
 Open to pre-walkers, birth to 12 months.

 **Mad Scientists Club: Join us each month for fun filled science experiments.
-For ages 6 years old to 8 years old.
+Now for ages 3 years old to 8 years old.

 **Mommy & Baby Yoga— Enjoy a special time with the baby in your life while practicing yoga.
 This class will integrate baby massage, stretching, strength building and mindfulness meditation for the adults.
 Babies will be incorporated into poses while adults enjoy gaining the benefits of yoga.
 Registration is required for each separate class.